BroadleafCommerce/blc-authorizenet/docs/Authorize.net-Environment-Setup.md

     gateway.authorizenet.serverUrl=https://test.authorize.net/gateway/transact.dll
     gateway.authorizenet.xTestRequest=FALSE

-- gateway.authorizenet.responseUrll: must be a publicly accessible URL.
+- gateway.authorizenet.responseUrl: must be a publicly accessible URL.
 See [[Testing using DPM | http://community.developer.authorize.net/t5/Integration-and-Testing/Direct-Post-in-a-development-environment-behind-a-firewall/td-p/8906]] for more details; This is must be the same value you entered in your account settings.

 ### staging.properties
     gateway.authorizenet.loginId=?